 The third and fourth one-way linear models for the experimental and control trials within the indirect screening-off condition both revealed a significant experimental effect of Objects, both χ2-values > 76.81, both p-values < .001.
 Participants considered object A (M = 0.26, SD = 0.44) in the ISO experimental trials and object D (M = 0.36, SD = 0.48) in the ISO control trials to be less likely to be blickets than any of the other objects, all t-values > -7.45, all p-values < .001.
 Participants treated object B and C equivalently in the experimental trials, t(30) = -0.77, p = .29, and objects A-C equivalently in the control trials, all t-values < -1.07, all p-values > .29.

-Evidence of backwards blocking reasoning.
+Evidence of retrospective reasoning.
 To examine whether participants engaged in backwards blocking reasoning—operationalized as higher combined ratings of objects A-C in the control trials than of objects B and C in the experimental trials—data were entered into a two-way linear mixed-effects model with Trial Type and Object as the within-participants fixed effects and participants as the random effect.
 This analysis revealed only a main effect of Trial Type, χ2(1) = 21.97, p < .001.
 This result indicated that participants did engage in backwards blocking reasoning: they provided higher combined ratings of objects A, B, and C in the backwards blocking control trials (M = 0.80, SD = 0.40) than the combined ratings of objects B and C in the backwards blocking experimental trials (M = 0.58, SD = 0.49).

 For completeness, we ran the same analysis as above, but this time for the indirect screening-off condition.
 This analysis also only revealed a main effect of Trial Type, χ2(1) = 4.42, p = .04.
 The results mirrored the results for the backwards blocking condition.
 Participants provided higher combined ratings of objects A, B, and C in the indirect screening-off control trials (M = 0.84, SD = 0.36) than the combined ratings of objects B and C in the backwards blocking experimental trials (M = 0.77, SD = 0.42).
 Similar to the results above for the backwards blocking condition, this result indicated that when the object that is shown in isolation was also shown in combination with other objects participants show stronger retrospective reevaluations.